Abirii/Camara-Remote-Control/README.md

 # Camara remote control
-Controlling the speed of a video with the number of fingers that are held up
+Controlling the speed of a video with the number of fingers that are held up.

-And switch channels with hand-waving
+And switch channels with hand-waving.

  1 finger for backward.